paartheee/do_pdf_ocr/marker/README.md

 ## File Structure
 Here's the structure of the main components:

-- marker_app.py: The main Streamlit application script.
-- requirements.txt : A file that lists the dependencies required to run the app.
-It might include packages like streamlit, marker, pandas, etc.
+├── marker_app.py - main file to run the application
+├── README.md - The documentation
+├── requirements.txt - the requirements library installation
-- marker - Main Components of the Code
+├── marker - Main Components of the marker OCR Code

 1. PDF Upload
 The app allows users to upload a PDF file through Streamlit's st.file_uploader().
 The uploaded file is then processed using the Marker package.